SHKim26/-MNIST-Classification/README.md

 ### LeNet-5 Model Architecture
 ![Lenet-5](./images/lenet5.png)

-The LeNet-5 model consists of convolutional layers followed by fully connected layers, each designed for image recognition tasks.
+The LeNet-5 model consists of convolutional layers followed by fully connected layers, each designed for image classification tasks.
 Below are the details regarding the architecture and the calculation of parameters for each layer:

 #### First Convolutional Layer (`conv1`):
 - **Input Channels:** 1 (grayscale image)